sheikhrachel/Coldstart/README.md

 Coldstart is a Python cli tool built with click to quickly create a development environment for your next project

 ## Features
-- Builds configured via Travis CI/CD
+- Builds configured with Poetry

 - Sets up git connections based on provided repository remote